polar-app/polar-app/_docs/faq.md

 Some of these features aren't implemented yet but are on the roadmap.

-# How do I sync to Anki
+# How do I sync to Anki?

 Please see [Anki Sync for Spaced Repetition](https://getpolarized.io/docs/anki-sync-for-spaced-repetition.html)